akgunkaya/hs-wp-dev/README.md

 3. Import the DB back up
 4. Run `cd wp-content/themes/eval`
 5. Run `npm install`
-6. Run `npm build` this will build the necessary js and css files, this will also run npm install and build in the custom blocks plugin folder
+6. Run `npm run build` this will build the necessary js and css files, this will also run npm install and build in the custom blocks plugin folder
 7. Visit `http://localhost` in your browser to access the WordPress site